cbg-ethz/smallgenomeutilities/README.md

 Calculate average coverage for a target region of an alignment.

 ### extract_coverage_intervals
 Extract regions with sufficient coverage for running ShoRAH.
+Half-open intervals are returned, [start:end), and 0-based indexing is used.

 ### extract_sam
 Extract subsequences of an alignment, with the option of converting it to peptide sequences.
 Can filter on the basis of subsequence frequency or gap frequencies in subsequences.